Erik-orange/ES6-Data_Structures_-_Algos/README.md

 }
 ```

-If you don’t have a loop, then fast and slow will never meet.
+If you don’t have a loop, then `fast` and `slow` will never meet.

-However, by the time the fast pointer reaches the end, the slow pointer would be precisely in the middle!
+However, by the time the `fast` pointer reaches the end, the `slow` pointer would be precisely in the middle!

 This technique is useful for getting the middle element of a singly list in one pass without using any auxiliary data structure (like array or map).

-# EXAMPLE
+**Example:** Find out if a linked list has a cycle and, if so, return the intersection node (where the cycle begins).

-Find out if a linked list has a cycle and, if so, return the intersection node (where the cycle begins).
+**Approach 1**
 ```jsx
 function findCycleStartBrute(head) {
   const visited = new Set();